Trump, Kim share historic handshake - Journal du Cameroun

 For North Korea the talks are hugely significant.

-Standing beside the US president in front of a phalanx of cameras is an enormous step toward ending decades of international isolation and legitimises a regime which is among the world’s most ruthless.
+Standing beside the US president in front of a phalanx of cameras is an enormous step towards ending decades of international isolation and critics say it legitimises one of the world’s most ruthless regimes.

 Trump will use what he says are legendary instincts to see whether Kim if bluffing, buying time or is serious.

-“We will take actions to provide them sufficient certainty that they can be comfortable that denuclearisation is not something that ends badly for them,” Pompeo said.

-“Just the opposite.
-That it leads to a brighter and better future for the North Korean people.”

-Kim and Trump will first meet one-on-one in a closed session, before a larger meeting with key advisers, US officials said.
+Kim and Trump met first in a closed session lasting around 40 minutes, before a larger meeting with key advisers.